StevenBlack/vocab/million-dollar-words.md

 A drunken, riotous orgy, or anyone who parties in the style of the Roman god Bacchus.
 You can refer to party revelers as bacchanals or to the party itself as a bacchanal.
 No place for abstemious (see abstemious) people.
 Pronounced BAHK-AH-NAL.

+### bacchanalian
+Characterized by or given to drunken revelry; riotously drunken.

 ### badinage
 Playful, teasing banter, the kind of conversation that makes English drawing-room comedy so much fun to watch, even though there's no action.
 Best done by Tracy and Hepburn.
 Pronounced BAH-DEH-NAHJ .